ta4j/ta4j-wiki/Technical-indicators.md

 Fractal indicators confirm on the current bar; use `getConfirmedFractalIndex(...)` to reference the pivot bar without introducing look-ahead bias.

+## Volume pressure workflow (0.22.4)

+ta4j's volume package includes price/volume pressure oscillators that complement OBV, A/D, MFI, and VWAP:

+- `ForceIndexIndicator` multiplies close-to-close price change by volume and smooths the result with EMA (default `13`).
+- `EaseOfMovementIndicator` measures how easily price moves through the bar range relative to volume and smooths the one-period EMV with SMA (default `14`, default volume divisor `100,000,000`).
+- `KlingerVolumeOscillatorIndicator` applies the Klinger volume-force formula and returns the short/long EMA spread (default `34/55`).

+Use them as participation or divergence filters; avoid treating them as standalone entries when volume quality is poor.

 ## MACD-V momentum-state workflow (0.22.3)

 Prefer `org.ta4j.core.indicators.macd.MACDVIndicator` for new code.
 The legacy `org.ta4j.core.indicators.MACDVIndicator` is deprecated and scheduled for removal in 0.24.0.